ZationServer/zation-service-mysql/README.md

 * `mySqlQuery` (`Function (query : string, configName ?: string) => Promise<{ results: any, fields: MySql.FieldInfo[] }>`) - With this function, you can make a simple promise based MySQL query by using one of your services.
 Notice that this function can throw a ServiceNotFoundError if the MySQL service with the config name is not found.
-The function takes a query and the config name as an argument.
+The function takes a query and the config name as arguments.
 If you don't provide a config name, it will use the default name.
 ```typescript
 const res = await bag.mySqlQuery('SELECT * FROM user WHERE id = 1');